mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 - Once you've published, then check all your links and images.
 Checking your links is important because it's not something you can figure out by reading the markdown.
 You have to render it.

 > The only way to connect your past self with your current self and future self is if you have things recorded or written.
 And each of these instances of you are different from the other.

-## Do I need to make a pull request for each post?
-- Is it a new post?
-No. Just add a good commit message
-- Is it a blog structural change?
-A Theme change?
-A CSS change?
-Something that took a while for you to figure out?
-Something totally different?
-Then yes.
-Add a PR with a decent PR description.

 ## Marketing your posts

 Instead of just sharing a link or what originated, share something valueable from your post along with the link.
 That way you at least get traction from where you posted it (Twitter, Slack).
 If anyone was interested they'll click to see more.
 You mostly need: